syna230404/cse15l-lab-reports/blog.md

 ```
 * Using cd with a folder path changes our current working directory to that folder
 * Working directory: ~/
+* the cd command with a folder in the current working directory switches the current working directory to the one we input
 * This is not an error

 3. With a Path to a File